Mixa88/CoinTrack/README.md

     * In Simulator: **Device → Erase All Content and Settings...**
     * In Xcode: Go to **Xcode → Settings... → Locations** and **delete the `DerivedData`** folder for this project.
     * Restart Xcode and run the **main `CoinTrack` app target** (not the widget target).

+---

+## 🎓 Acknowledgements

+This project was built as a portfolio piece, and its foundation is built upon the incredible teachings of **Paul Hudson**.

+A huge thank you to his **[100 Days of SwiftUI](https://www.hackingwithswift.com/100/swiftui)** course, which provides the knowledge and confidence to build complex, "premium-polish" apps like this one.